Iconic Firearms That Shaped the American West and U.S. Military Power

 Smith & Wesson Schofield Revolver

 Metallic cartridges changed the game when it came to firearms.
-Reloads became faster, meaning more firepower could be laid down in a shorter period.
-While Colt’s take on this was revolutionary, there is a reason the U.S. Army went with the Schofield.
+Due to the break-top design reloads became significantly faster.
+This allowed mire firepower to be laid down, more quickly.
+While Colt's take on this was revolutionary, there is a reason the U.S. Army went with the Schofield.

 Winchester Model 1873 Repeating Rifle

 Few weapons are as noteworthy as this iconic Wild West-era gun.
-The Winchester Model 1873 wasn’t the most powerful rifle, but it brought rapid fire to the fray.
-Look no further when you’re looking for something that can put food on the table and fend off a bandit attack.
+The Winchester Model 1873 wasn't the most powerful rifle, but it brought rapid fire to the fray.
+The .44-.40 caliber ammunition was an important choice, allowing owners to use the same caliber in both rifles and revolvers.
+The Winchester was a popular choice for frontier settlers for this reason.

 Winchester Model 1895 Repeating Rifle